bdickason/bdickason.com/posts/speed-is-the-killer-feature.md

 * Speed during Checkout - Every second of page load time kills conversion rates.
 A 1 second delay [reduces conversion rate by 7%](https://neilpatel.com/blog/loading-time/).
 * Framerate in Virtual Reality - The early days of Virtual Reality caused intense nausea akin to motion sickness [when framerates dropped below 60fps](https://link.medium.com/QyheLe9rbeb).
 * Design Tools - Users are consistently frustrated when Sketch or Figma are slow.
 [Designers have high APM](https://quizlet.com/blog/everything-i-know-about-design) (actions per minute) and a small slowdown can occur 5-10 times per minute.
-* The core interaction of your proudct - Your product exists to save people time or help them solve a problem.
+* The core interaction of your product - Your product exists to save people time or help them solve a problem.
 Introducing friction or delay during the most important flow of your product will drive people crazy.
 Notion has developed a reputation for being a sluggish product:

 <img src="/static/posts/speed-is-the-killer-feature/reddit-notion.png">